Monitoring Microsoft Azure SQL Database and Azure SQL Managed Instance performance using dynamic management views

 Monitoring blocked queries

 Slow or long-running queries can contribute to excessive resource consumption and be the consequence of blocked queries.
 The cause of the blocking can be poor application design, bad query plans, the lack of useful indexes, and so on.
 You can use the sys.dm_tran_locks view to get information about the current locking activity in database.
 For example code, see sys.dm_tran_locks (Transact-SQL).
+For more information on troubleshooting blocking, see Understand and resolve Azure SQL blocking problems.

 Monitoring query plans